amundi/active-biblio/docs/specs/database.md

     - We can upgrade an account
     - 2 types: Admin or User

-- Rental: Link between Account and Hardcopy
+- Borrow: Link between Account and Hardcopy
-    - In config file, we can choose between unlimited or limited rental delay.return_date can thus be NULL.
+    - In config file, we can choose between unlimited or limited borrow delay.return_date can thus be NULL.
-    - When rental is finished, hardcopy_id will be NULL
+    - When borrow is finished, hardcopy_id will be NULL

 - Reservation: Link between Account and Book
     - Waiting list with "Order"